WAEC Agric Questions and Answers 2025 | Essay and Objective is now online

 C. ensure they all have uniform height.

-2. One of the problems facing agricultural development in West Africa is
+D. make sure they are early-maturing. - One of the problems facing agricultural development in West Africa is

 A. inadequate financing.